-Winter may not officially be here yet, but the first snowfall has us thinking about what to do (and where to go) this winter.
+The holidays are over and winter is officially here.
+As the days, however slowly, start to lengthen, we have been thinking about what to do (and where to go) this winter.
 Whether you enjoy skiing, building snowmen, or roasting s’mores, there are plenty of cold-weather winter activities to do.
 If you’re thinking of going away for a winter weekend, there are plenty of options for a quick road trip.

 Located about 2 hours south of Philadelphia, the National Aquarium in Baltimore is renowned as one of the best in the country.
 Perfect for a day trip, there’s plenty to do at the Inner Harbor as well.
-The Shark!
-Behind the Scenes Tour is available on the weekends; kids must be at least 8 years of age.
+There are several events featured on weekends, including the Shark!
+Behind the Scenes Tour; kids must be at least 8 years of age.
 You’ll be able to visit the food prep area to learn about shark diets, and walk the catwalk above Shark Alley.
 For younger kids, check out the Dolphin Explorer tour.
 Marine mammal staff will answer questions, and guide you through research stations.

 Photo courtesy of Gaylord National Harbor